Mutahar789/ConvoLens/README.md

 # How it works?

 Each audio is processed as following:
-1. Transcription using OpenAI Whisper
+1. Audio transcription using OpenAI Whisper.
-2. Extraction of features such as customer satisfaction, user quality of interaction, and unprofessional agent behavior using LLM
+2. Extraction of features such as customer satisfaction, user quality of interaction, and unprofessional agent behavior.
-3. Embedded using OpenAI embeddings (text-embedding-ada-002)
+3. Embedded using OpenAI embeddings
 4. Inserted into database (pgvector)

 # Demo